Pranava116/nxu/README.md

 **NXU Not eXactly Unix**

-Rethinking operating systems from first principles.
+Rethinking operating systems from first # NXU

+An open-source research operating system for ARM64 exploring first-principles systems engineering, privacy-first computing, and capability-based security.

 Our goal isn’t to replace existing operating systems.
 Our goal is to question long-standing assumptions, understand the fundamental constraints of computing, and build a privacy-first, security-first system through thoughtful engineering.